-Increases in monthly fixed and bulk charges
+Increases in monthly fixed and capacity charges

 Here’s a table showing all the proposed changes:

-|Utility company||Current value of NEM credits (c/kWh)||Proposed value of NEM credits (c/kWh)||Proposed monthly fixed charge*||Proposed monthly Grid Participation Charge|
+|Utility company||Current value of NEM credits (c/kWh)||Average value of proposed credits (c/kWh)||Proposed monthly fixed charge*||Proposed monthly Grid Participation Charge|

 What NEM 3.0 could mean for solar savings

-Under the proposed changes outlined above, a homeowner choosing to install solar panels on their home would be in for a much different experience going solar.
+Under the proposed changes outlined above, a homeowner choosing solar in California would be in for a much different experience going solar.